zero-one-group/monorepo/README.md

 5. Add template submodule: `git submodule add https://github.com/zero-one-group/templates`
 6. Initialize template submodule: `pnpm submodule:init`
 7. Update submodule (optional): `pnpm submodule:update`
+8. Create `.env` file or duplicate the `.env.example` file, then configure required variables.

 Find and replace the `myorg` namespace and `example.com` string with your own organization or project-specific namespace.
 This is necessary to ensure that all configurations,